Skip to content

 In Images and Render modes a Text tick toggles the name overlay, so a photo-real rack stays clean when you want it to.

-Depth-aware faces: a device mounts on one face, but if its device type is full depth (the default) it occupies the other face too — the opposite view draws it hatched (diagonal stripes), so the rear elevation shows exactly what's blocking the space, NetBox-style.
+Depth-aware faces: a device mounts on one face, but if its device type is full depth (the default) it occupies the other face too — the opposite view draws it hatched (diagonal stripes), so the rear elevation shows exactly what's blocking the space.
 Mark shallow gear (patch panels, half-depth switches) as not full depth on the device type and it frees the other face.

 Elevations follow the rack's width (10″ / 19″ / 21″ / 23″) — a 10″ lab rack draws narrower than a 23″ telco rack, and Images/Render modes use true 1U proportions so photos aren't squashed.
 Occupied units fill edge-to-edge and take the device role's color in Names mode.